davidbonnet/foundation/README.md

 ## Usage

 1. Clone this repository and rename it.
 2.  `nvm install 8`
 3.  `npm install`
 4. Make changes to files in `/src` and use scripts described below.

 ### Scripts

 #### Development

-* `npm start [--port]`: Bundles the project app, starts the development server, and watches for changes.
+* `npm run build:watch [--port]`: Bundles the project app, starts the development server, and watches for changes.
-* `npm start --test`: Runs tests and watches for changes.
+* `npm run test:watch`: Runs tests and watches for changes.

 #### Tests